- Middle East and North Africa Program Director for the International Crisis Group

 On May 9, 2008, the Barack Obama presidential campaign was forced to sever its ties with Malley after the latter told the Times of London that he had been in regular contact with Hamas as part of his work for ICG.

-On February 18, 2014, it was announced that Malley was formally returning to the White House to serve as a senior director at the National Security Council, where he would be in charge of managing relations between the United States and its allies in the Persian Gulf.
+On February 18, 2014, it was announced that Malley was formally returning to the White House to serve as a senior director at the National Security Council (NSC), where he would be in charge of managing relations between the United States and its allies in the Persian Gulf.
+In March 2015, Obama appointed Malley to direct the NSC’s policy in relation to the entire Middle East, including Israel.

 Malley has been a member of J Street's advisory council for a number of years.